-Translated as “The Bay of Descending Dragons,” this iconic Vietnamese landscape deserves its fame.
-Embarking on an overnight cruise though the azure waters is an experience like no other.
+This iconic Vietnamese landscape deserves its fame.
+Embarking on an overnight cruise through the emerald waters is an experience like no other.
 Sunsets over the bay are magnificent and the mist rising off the waters adds an eerie, mysterious element to this geological wonder.
 It’s the number one tourist destination in Vietnam so it can be crammed during high season, but gazing at the limestone formations in the water is worth it.

 Volcanic Iceland Epic Trip